larahabashy/capstone-report/capstone-report.md

 1) Well-documented source code and an automated machine learning pipeline
 2) An interactive web application

-he open-source licensed source code will allow future researchers and developers to borrow from and build upon this work.
+The open-source licensed source code will allow future researchers and developers to borrow from and build upon this work.
 The Makefile included with the project makes it seamless to update the model with an expanded dataset.
 The web application allows healthcare providers to easily interact with our machine learning model to discover which sites are safe for insulin injection and which sites should be avoided.

 Although our project has demonstrated that machine learning can be used to detect lipohypertrophy, there are some key limitations that should be addressed before it is used in the clinical setting.
 These key limitations are as follows: